Additional Steps Needed to Help Determine the Right Size and Composition of DOD's Total Workforce

 Recommendations for Executive Action

 Comments: DOD partially concurred with this recommendation and stated in its agency comments that DOD Directive 1100.4. was undergoing revision and entering the formal issuance process for signature by the Deputy Secretary of Defense.
 Further, DOD stated that the updated directive would authorize and direct the revision of the instruction.
-However, as of August 2016, a DOD official stated that the directive must be restructured to meet revised issuance standards, and as such will need to be fully re-coordinated and formally approved.
-The anticipated publication date is estimated to be in late fiscal year 2017 or early fiscal year 2018.
-The updated to Directive 1100.4 will authorize and direct the update to DOD Instruction 1100.22.
-Therefore, this recommendation is open and we will update as DOD provides evidence that the directive has been finalized.
+However, as of September 2020, neither the directive nor instruction has been revised and reissued.
+In light of the department's inaction on this recommendation for more than seven years, we are closing this recommendation as not implemented.

 Recommendation: To help ensure DOD's workforce mix guidance reflects the current statutory requirements for total force management policy set forth in 10 U.S.C.
 129a as well as the regulatory requirements set forth in the Office of Federal Procurement Policy's September 2011 policy letter, the Secretary of Defense should direct the Under Secretary of Defense for Personnel and Readiness to revise DOD's existing workforce policies and procedures to address the (1) determination of the appropriate workforce mix, and (2) identification of critical functions.